byrdsd/art_poc/README.md

 cd art_poc_react
 yarn start
 ```
-Visit localhost:3001 for blocks output.
+Visit localhost:3001 for the frontend.

 ## Overview
 First, take a look at the whiteboard diagram, which provides a rough outline of estimated times and some design diagrams.